jaredpalmer/razzle/.github/CONTRIBUTING.md

 cd razzle
 git checkout -B <my-branch>
 NODE_ENV=development yarn install ---ignore-engines
+# optionally install add-dependencies
+sudo npm install add-dependencies -g
 ```

 This will install all `node_modules` in all the packages and all the examples and symlink
 inter-dependencies.
 Thus when you make local changes in any of the packages you can try them
-immediately in all the examples.
+immediately in all the examples. `add-dependencies` can be used to just add packages to `package.json`.

 ### Commands

-- `yarn run clean`: Clean up all `node_modules` and remove all symlinks from packages and examples.
+- `yarn clean`: Clean up all `node_modules` and remove all symlinks from packages and examples.
-- `yarn run bootstrap`: Run `yarn` on all examples and packages.
+- `yarn bootstrap`: Run `yarn` on all packages.
 Automatically symlinks inter-dependent modules.
-- `yarn run test`: Runs all tests
+- `yarn test`: Runs all tests
-- `yarn run test:packages`: Runs tests for packages
+- `yarn test:packages`: Runs tests for packages
-- `yarn run test:e2e`: Runs end-to-end tests
+- `yarn test:e2e`: Runs end-to-end tests
-- `yarn run build-docs`: Builds docs/ updates doc TOC
+- `yarn build-docs`: Builds docs/ updates doc TOC
+- `yarn bootstrap-examples`: Run `yarn` with specific examples as workspaces.
+Automatically symlinks inter-dependent modules.
+Run `yarn restrap` in the example to reinstall.
+- `yarn new-example`: Creates a new example from another example. `yarn new-example basic new-example`.
+- `yarn publish-all-stable`: Does a a stable release
+- `yarn publish-all-canary`: Does a `razzle@canary` release.

 ### Updating your fork